 - Contact Firepot

-First and foremost, Firepots offerings taste like complete meals, not a contrived camping food where calorie counting dictates the ingredients.
-Well rounded for the most part, the actual nutrients and energy vary from pack to pack, so read the labels if numbers are important to you.
-But for me, much of my satisfaction was derived from the feel good factor of enjoying healthy meals as bookends to the day.
-It’s true, there are some very good freeze-packed meals on the market – Lyo and Good To-Go are my personal favourites.
-But, as good as they are, I’m not sure they quite have Firepot’s ‘made at home’ taste and texture to them.
-And yes, you can take the homemade ethos one step further and prep your own meals, invest in a dehydrator, and fill a zip-lock bag – which we’ve done in the past.
-But it’s a lot of work, it calls upon a wide variety of ingredients, and takes time.
+It’s true, there are some excellent freeze-packed meals on the market – Lyo and Good To-Go are my personal favourites.
+Yet, as good as they are, they can’t match Firepot for that ‘homemde’ taste and texture.
+Yes, you can take the homemade ethos one step further and prep your own meals, invest in a dehydrator, and fill a zip-lock bag – which I’ve done in the past.
+But it calls upon a wide variety of ingredients and takes a lot of time.

 If you’re busy and want good quality, convenient, lightweight food that’s free of preservatives, I can see Firepot’s offerings being completely worth their price.
-It’s also commendable that they’re sourcing all their ingredients close to home, looking at ways of reducing trash, and trying to do things the ‘right’ way.
-After carrying them around so long, I just wish I’d eaten mine sooner!
+It’s also commendable that Firepot is sourcing all their ingredients close to home, looking at ways of reducing trash, and trying to do things the ‘right’ way.
+After carrying my Firepot meals around so long, I just wish I’d eaten them sooner!

 Thanks to Mike Hayes for the additional images.

 - Oct 26, 2018Feast or Famine: First on The Southern Highlands Traverse